maalexnader/APNThruster/README.md

 # APNThruster
-APNThruster is an easy way to push notifications to an iOS simulator from your Mac.
+APNThruster is a handy way to push notifications to an iOS simulator from your Mac.

 <img width="830" alt="image" src="https://user-images.githubusercontent.com/7149454/179474647-82a4ce3a-64a4-4747-a84b-71a2170faa50.png">